2021–22 Liga IV: Bucharest

-Championship play-off played in a single round-robin tournament between the best four teams of the regular season.
-Depending on the place occupied in the Regular season, the teams started the play-off with the following points: 1st place – 3 points, 2nd place – 2 points, 3rd place – 1 point, 4th place – 0 points.
+The championship play-off was played in a single round-robin tournament between the best four teams of the regular season.
+Depending on the place occupied in the regular season, the teams started the play-off with the following points: 1st place – 3 points, 2nd place – 2 points, 3rd place – 1 point, 4th place – 0 points.
+All matches were played at Romprim Stadium in Bucharest on 21, 28 May and 4 June 2022.